tiencthai/tiencthai/README.md

-### Hello World, My Name is Tien ❤️❤️ !
+### Hello World!
+My Name is Tien !

-- I love cats 😺
-- Exploring the world 🌍
-- Meeting new people 👩🏻‍💻
-- and ...
-CODING 💻📱
+welcome to my page!
+i am currently a senior in highschool interested in medicial sciences and computer science!